sendgrid/sendgrid-ruby/README.md

 client = SendGrid::Client.new(api_user: 'SENDGRID_USERNAME', api_key: 'SENDGRID_PASSWORD')
 ```

-Create a new mail object and send it off!
+Create a new Mail object and send:
 ```ruby
 mail = SendGrid::Mail.new do |m|
   m.to = 'eddiezane@sendgrid.com'